ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 In 1907, Emily would officially join the membership roll of Brookton Congregational Church, along with 10 other single women, in a ceremony officiated by Reverend Annis Ford Eastman.
 Less than a year later, her father would pass and she would make another heartbreaking trip to Evergreen Hill Cemetery in Corfu.

 {{% mefig "mills-emily-cvcc-baptism" "800" "img,blockquote,figcaption" /%}}

+Emily played the piano (and/or organ) in the Church and at times served as an officer in the Church.
+She was a Sunday School teacher, and possibly taught classes specifically for adults.
+There are accounts of her organizing prayer meetings in her home.
+It is unclear what Emily's religious outlook was before being baptized, but at least from that point on, Emily's faith was a very important part of her life.

+Emily continued to be involved in temperance, for some period of time, a member of the Women's Christian Temperance Union, along with her step-mother Hannah.
+This is almost certainly unknowable now, but I have wondered if Hannah was introduced to Edward through the Emily's involvement with the W. C. T. U.

+{{% mefig "temperance/1917-wctu-directory-p8" "400" /%}}

 {{% mefig "1908-01-06-ithaca-daily-journal" "400" /%}}
 {{% mefig "1908-01-06-batavia-daily-news-p4" "400" /%}}